 - Treats should be given sparingly.
 Use lower fat alternatives such as

-lower calorie food.
+- Feed a lower calorie food.
 Be sure that the food is of a high quality, since your pet will not be getting as many calories.

 - Salt-free canned vegetables, such as string beans, can be used to bulk up the food.
-If you don't want to spend the extra money on a low sodium product, rinse the vegetables well under running water.

 - If your dog's constitution can tolerate vegetables like broccoli or carrots, they are a good way of getting more bulk into your dog's diet.
 Make sure to chop them up very finely.

 - Use physical aids like ramps or stairs to assist pets that have trouble accessing automobiles or furniture while you work on introducing healthy activity.